-- The following series of short videos (using Elluminate) developed by the Further Maths Centre at Warwick: STEP I video 1 STEP I video 2 STEP I video 3 STEP I video 4 ; STEP II video 1 STEP II video 2 STEP II video 3 STEP II video 4 or STEP III video 1 STEP III video 2 STEP III video 3 STEP III video 4.
+- The following series of short videos (using Elluminate) developed by the Advanced Maths Centre at Warwick: STEP I video 1 STEP I video 2 STEP I video 3 STEP I video 4 ; STEP II video 1 STEP II video 2 STEP II video 3 STEP II video 4 or STEP III video 1 STEP III video 2 STEP III video 3 STEP III video 4.

 STEP Course for Warwick Offer Holders

-The Further Maths Centre at Warwick provides a set of targeted online resources to students and a two-day course to help students prepare for STEP.
+The Advanced Maths Centre at Warwick provides a set of targeted online resources to students and a two-day course to help students prepare for STEP.
 Students who have applied to study mathematics at Warwick for whom STEP forms a part of their offer of a university place should complete a form in order to be able to access these online resources or attend the two-day STEP course.
 Details of how to access to the form will be sent directly to students with their offer.